Disaster Recovery Resources

 Riverside County is working closely with Governor Newsom’s Office of Emergency Services to gather information about the impact caused by the Coronavirus (COVID-19) to Riverside County businesses and non-profit/non-governmental organizations.
 We are in the preliminary stages of exploring various resources, including public assistance and funding from Federal, State, local governments, and private sources that will help support our business community during this challenging economic time and in the near future.
 In order to support these efforts, we need your help to determine the economic impact.

-Temporary Outdoor Personal Services Permit Application - COVID-19
+Temporary Outdoor Personal Services Permit Application - COVID-19 (Frozen due to State orders)

 The City of Menifee is offering Temporary Outdoor Expansion Permits to provide additional opportunity for existing personal services establishments located in the City of Menifee to expand their services outdoor within an approved area in accordance with Governor’s Reopening Plan.
 Permits granted under such provisions shall require the permittee to comply with the relevant Executive Orders, and all other applicable laws, including but not limited to those pertaining to public health and safety requirements.
 Businesses shall comply with all applicable State and County laws and regulations pertaining to outdoor operations under this provision.
 No fee shall be assessed for the processing of permit applications.
 Eligible businesses include hair salons, barber shops, nail salons, outdoor fitness, and outdoor church services.